JakeHamblin/JakeHamblin/README.md

 ### Glad to see you here! &nbsp; ![](https://komarev.com/ghpvc/?username=JakeHamblin&label=Views&color=blue&style=plastic)

 My name is Jake Hamblin and I'm a Computer Science student.
-I'm currently pursuing a Bachelors of Science in Computer Science.
-At the current moment, I'm at Sinclair Community College for my undergraduate and will transfer to Wright State to finish my degree.
+I'm currently pursuing a Bachelor of Science in Computer Science.
+At the current moment, I'm at Sinclair Community College and will transfer to Wright State to finish my undergraduate degree.
 I started website development back in 2018 and have had a passion for creating software ever since.

 [![DOD Badge](https://img.shields.io/badge/TEAM-JAKE%20HAMBLIN-17a6ec?style=for-the-badge)](https://hambl.in/discord)